-Located in the Uptown community, Chase Park attracts a number of youth to its after-school program during the school year and to its outdoor pool in the summer months.
+Located in the Uptown community, Chase Park totals 4.88 acres and attracts a number of youth to its after-school program during the school year and to its outdoor pool in the summer months.
 Adults participate in men’s, women’s and mixed basketball leagues ranging from competitive to strictly recreational.

 Throughout the year, the park offers indoor soccer, volleyball and softball leagues for adults, as well as a step aerobics class.
 Neighborhood parents gather at the park to participate in Moms, Pops and Tots and play groups for preschoolers.
 Others get involved as coaches for growing Saturday sports programs such as youth soccer, bitty basketball and t-ball.

 Chase Park contains a 1/5-mile, four-lane, rubberized-surface running track, two baseball fields, one football/soccer field, four tennis courts and a large playground area.

 Check out the new playground at the park!
 The 7,481-sq.-foot playground renovation features two sets of swings as well as two distinct play areas with equipment designed specifically for preschool-aged children and another for older children.
 New rubberized soft surfacing offers wheelchair accessibility and safer play.